Ruthven Barracks 2 Greeting Cards

 A5 (5.8 x 8.3 inches) fine art greeting cards, printed on heavy 330gsm one-sided Symbol gloss paper and coated with a gloss UV varnish and complete with an envelope.

-These cards are blank inside, providing you with ample space to write your own heartfelt greeting or message.
+These cards are blank inside, providing you with ample space to write your own heartfelt greeting and message.
+Alternatively, you can select from a range of pre-written greetings, such as "Happy Birthday," "Congratulations," or "Get Well Soon," using the dropdown menu once you have selected your card size.

 Whether you're looking to send a special message to a friend or family member, or you need to stock up on cards for your business, these Ruthven Barracks 2 greeting cards are sure to make a lasting impression.